groonga/groonga/doc/source/reference/grn_expr/query_syntax.rst

 It doesn't require the default match columns such as ``full text search condition`` and ``phrase search condition``.

-Here is a simple exmaple.
+Here is a simple example.
 It uses fast suffix search for hiragana in Japanese that is one of non-ASCII characters.

 .. groonga-command